Summer FAQs

 We want your child to feel supported and nurtured the entire time they are at camp.
 So feel free to contact us if there are issues you would like to discuss further with us.

 For more resources, see our Enrolled Families page.
+This page is password protected for enrolled families only.

 what should I pack for my child?